-Many activities take place at any given time during a shift, including maintenance on equipment to ensure readiness when the time comes, training as a company to perform as one, medical training and preplans to learn about buildings in their response area.
+Many activities take place at any given time during a shift, including maintenance on equipment to ensure readiness when the time comes, training as a company to perform as one, medical training, and preplans to learn about buildings in their response area.
 Those are just a few of the tasks and activities that may occur on a daily basis in addition to responding to emergency calls.

 Preparedness is what the Suppression Division is all about.
-When the time comes, the Suppression Division is ready to provide exceptional emergency medical and fire service for our community.
+When the time comes, the Suppression Division is ready to provide exceptional service to those who call upon us.